Srasti527/Srasti527/README.md

 - 💻 Passionate about creating **web apps and interactive projects**
 - 🌱 Focused on **MERN Stack Development** and improving coding fundamentals
 - ✍️ Sharing **daily tech journey on X** and writing articles on Medium
-- 🎨 Exploring creative projects like **photography and interactive games**

 ---
 ## 🚀 Tech Stack